 The MagkaSama Project was initially founded in 2003 then officially launched in 2007 by Max Dana, an artist, a designer, a writer, a philanthropist and a deeply committed citizen of the world (more info on her website).
-She has been a long-term supporter of NGOs and with she has been raising awareness on topics such as Human Rights, genocide in Rwanda and Darfur, conflict minerals and rape in Congo, freedom of speech and freedom of the press.
+She is a long-term supporter of NGOs and she has been actively raising awareness on topics such as Human Rights, genocide in Rwanda and Darfur, conflict minerals and rape in Congo (DRC), supporting freedom of speech and freedom of the press.
 She also personally conducts Art Workshops on Sama Kids Day, and works with children to encourage them to explore creativity, empathy and global citizenry through various art forms (painting, music, photography...).
 Max Dana's personal commitments also apply to her artistic and professional activities with a great interest in environment and sustainable development, social and solidarity economy.

 Over the years, a community has been reunited under the Sama Fraternal Society.
-After more than a decade of activism and supported by a growing enthusiasm and a strong interest for her actions, Max (who started a student newspaper to cover the Tiananmen Square Massacre and Omar al-Bashir's coup in Sudan) decided to create what would later become the MagkaSama Project in 2003 during the war in Darfur to provide resources to people who wanted to spread information about the on-going genocide to inform and communicate information to the press and the general public about the terrible situation.
+After more than a decade of activism and supported by a growing enthusiasm and a strong interest for her actions, Max (who started a student newspaper to cover the Tiananmen Square Massacre and Omar al-Bashir's coup in Sudan) decided to create in 2003 what would later become the MagkaSama Project.
+During the war in Darfur (Sudan) she started a Newsletter, gathering information from a variety of sources about the on-going genocide to inform and communicate information to the press and the general public about the terrible situation.
 Raise awareness and take action to bring social change; this is why the word 'magkasama' was chosen, it is a nod to the World of Sama Max created as an artist, but most of all it has an important meaning: it is being used in Tagalog (Malaysian, Indonesian) and means 'together'.
-We should always remember that together our individual actions add up to make a difference collectively; our motto, inspired by the coat of arms of Haiti, is: 'Stand Together, because Unity is strength'.
+We should always remember that together our individual actions add up to make a difference collectively; our motto, inspired by the charged with history coat of arms of Haiti, is: 'Stand Together, because Unity is strength'.